openvinotoolkit/openvino_build_deploy/ai_ref_kits/multimodal_ai_visual_generator/README.md

 - Whisper: Speech recognition
 - Llama3-8b-instruct: Prompt refinement
 - Latent Consistency Models: Image generation

+**Note:** If you would like to run Latent Consistency Models on the NPU, as shown in the demo above, please follow the following steps: Download the model from this location "https://huggingface.co/Intel/sd-1.5-lcm-openvino" and compile it via the steps located at https://github.com/intel/openvino-ai-plugins-gimp/blob/v2.99-R3-staging/model_setup.py.

 - AI Super Resolution: Increase the resolution of the generated image
 - Depth Anything v2: Create 3d parallax animations